FredyR4zox/15-Puzzle-Solver/README.md

 ### Files
-* main.cpp - Requests input and calls the search functions
+* main.cpp - Requests input and calls the search functions.
-* Node.h - Implementation of the graph node's
+* Node.h - Implementation of the graph node's.
-* Config.h 	- Implementation of the game board and functions to work with the board
+* Config.h 	- Implementation of the game board and functions to work with the board.
-* SearchMethods.h - Search functions to search for the steps to take to the solution
+* SearchMethods.h - Search functions to search for the steps to take to the solution.
-* Heuristics.h - Functions to calculate the cost of the Node's
+* Heuristics.h - Functions to calculate the cost of the Node's.
-* test's - Initial and final configurations of boards to test the program
+* test* - Initial and final configurations of boards to test the program.

 ### Change the maximum depth